bfelger/bfelger.github.io/pages/resurrecting-rom/pt-6-msvc-2.md

 # Resurrecting ROM Pt.
 6 &mdash; Compiling ROM With MSVC (Part 2)

 This post picks up where [Part 5](pt-5-msvc) left off.
-[Here is the code](https://github.com/bfelger/rom/tree/70717079d2b4bb3a1e3ab1fd692e165ee8cf6e07) that resulted from the work.
+[Here is the code](https://github.com/bfelger/rom/tree/70717079d2b4bb3a1e3ab1fd692e165ee8cf6e07) that resulted from that work.

 I got ROM building and running without errors on MSVC on Windows.
 The task was made all the easier with the help of CMake.
 But my stated original goal was that it should compile on all platforms at my disposal (GCC, Clang, Cygwin, and MSVC) without errors _or warnings_.